openebs-archive/openebs-docs/docs/ugcstor.md

    cstor-disk-pool-zm8l   1.60M       39.7G   39.8G      Healthy   striped   36m
    </div>

-   From the above example output, there are 2 cStor Storage Pools are available, ie: cstor-disk-pool-2phf and cstor-disk-pool-zm8l.
-So it is possible to scale up the current volume replica count to 3 from 1 through scaling up of replica to 2 from 1 first then to 3 from 2.
+   From the above example output, there are 2 cStor pools are available, ie: cstor-disk-pool-2phf and cstor-disk-pool-zm8l.
+So it is possible to scale up the current volume replica count to 3 from 1.

-   **Note:** If there are no cStor Storage Pools available to perform volume replica scale-up , the follow the [steps](#expanding-cStor-pool-to-a-new-node) to create new cStor pool by updating existing SPC configuration.
+   **Note:** If there are no cStor pools available to perform volume replica scale-up , the fonllow the [steps](#expanding-cStor-pool-to-a-new-node) to create new cStor pool by updating existing SPC configuration.

-6. Perform the following command to get the details of the cStor Storage Pool where new replica is going to be created:
+6. Perform the following command to get the details of the cStor Pool where new replica is going to be created:

    ```
    kubectl get csp -n openebs cstor-disk-pool-2phf -oyaml